tuttlem/tuttlem.github.io/_posts/2024-11-11-building-a-cli-tool-using-rust.md

 * `main.rs`: The primary entry point, managing the CLI tool setup and orchestrating modules.
 * `lib.rs`: The library file, which makes our code reusable.
-* `config.rs`, `cli.rs`, `flipper.rs`: Modules for specific functions—parsing CLI arguments, handling configuration, and implementing the case-flipping functionality.
+* `config.rs`, `cli.rs`: Modules for specific functions—parsing CLI arguments, handling configuration.

 This structure keeps our code modular, organized, and easy to test and maintain.
 Throughout the rest of the tutorial, we’ll add components to each module, implementing new functionality step-by-step.